AdrianaV1999/memory-card-game/README.md

 ---

-This project demonstrates **3D graphics**, interactivity, and educational value through a simple game.
+This project demonstrates **3D graphics**, interactivity and educational value through a simple game.